When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 Can You Die From Low Blood Sugar in Your Sleep?

-This is a highly sensitive topic, and patients frequently ask, can you die from low blood sugar in your sleep?
 Severe nighttime hypoglycemia is a known risk, particularly for those taking aggressive doses of nighttime insulin.
-During sleep, your normal physical warning signs, like shaking and sweating, may not be enough to wake you up.
+During sleep, your normal physical warning signs — like shaking and sweating — may not be enough to wake you up.
+This is closely linked to a phenomenon called “hypoglycemia unawareness,” which the NIDDK—Understanding Fear of Hypoglycemia describes as a condition where people can no longer feel the warning signs of a dropping glucose level.

 Blood Sugar Over 400 — Is It an Emergency?

 Even in type 2 diabetics, a reading this high can indicate a Hyperosmolar Hyperglycemic State (HHS), which causes severe, rapid dehydration and mental confusion.
-Both conditions require immediate, aggressive intravenous treatment to prevent coma or death.
+Understanding the full range of high blood sugar symptoms helps you identify whether an emergency room visit is immediately necessary or whether a call to your physician is the right first step.
+Both DKA and HHS require immediate, aggressive intravenous treatment to prevent coma or death.

 Should You Go to the Hospital if Blood Sugar Is Over 300?

-Patients frequently call my clinic asking, should I go to the hospital if my blood sugar is over 300?”
-The answer depends largely on the presence of toxic ketones in your urine or blood.
-If your reading is over 300 mg/dL and you are experiencing severe high blood sugar symptoms like uncontrollable nausea, abdominal pain, or fruity-smelling breath, you must go to the ER.
+Whether to go to the hospital when blood sugar is over 300 depends largely on the presence of toxic ketones in your urine or blood.
+If your reading is over 300 mg/dL and you are experiencing severe symptoms like uncontrollable nausea, abdominal pain, or fruity-smelling breath, you must go to the ER.

 Should You Go to the Hospital if Blood Sugar Is Over 200?